davewhiteland/keyshape-diagram/docs.md

-* Something about removing the embedded captions (from the `<object>` tag) consistently but unexpectedly broke the SVG animation _just in Safari_, so that' might be why that code looks a bit idiosyncratic way.
+* Something about removing the embedded captions (from the `<object>` tag) consistently but unexpectedly broke the SVG animation _just in Safari_, so that might be why that code looks a bit idiosyncratic.
 It is.
 Sorry.

 * Should be fine with multiple diagrams on the same page.